 After freshening up, it’s time to get out and explore Zermatt a bit.

 Zermatt is one of the highest ski resorts in the world, the town nestled snugly at 5,276′.
-Zermatt is at the very southern edge of Switzerland, and skiers are able to ski freely between Switzerland and Italy at Mountain Glacier Paradise, the highest cable car station in Europe at 12,739′.
+Zermatt is at the very southern edge of Switzerland, and skiers are able to ski freely between Switzerland and Italy at Matterhorn Glacier Paradise, the highest cable car station in Europe at 12,739′.
 This high up, there is snow 365 days as a year, so when I went in September there was no shortage of life and skiers in this booming little town.

 With two-million visitors a year, Zermatt is the kind of place that has more hotel beds than people actually living there, and it makes Lauterbrunnen look like a sleepy hamlet.
 While Zermatt is small enough to traverse by foot, there are plenty of shops (some reallllllyyyy expensive), restaurants, and even a Matterhorn Museum to keep you occupied as you explore the home of the Matterhorn (more on that in a bit).